Easter Brownie Cookies

 - 1 teaspoon vanilla

 - 1¼ cup flour

 - ½ cup Easter M&Ms

 - Melt the chocolate and butter in a microwave-safe bowl, starting with 60 seconds, stirring, then heating and stirring in 30-second increments until smooth.

 - Add sugar; mix well.
 Add the eggs and mix until combined.
 Add the vanilla.

 - Add the flour and mix until incorporated.
 Add chocolate chips and mix until well distributed.

-- If dough is too soft, let it sit at room temperature till it firms up.
+- If the dough is too soft, let it sit at room temperature for a few minutes until it firms up.

 - Drop by rounded tablespoons onto parchment-lined cookie sheet.
 Bake for 10 minutes.
 The centers should still look underbaked.

 - Carefully press 4 or so M&Ms onto the top of the cookies to garnish, if desired, before the cookies are cool.